Contact Fire Staff

-Because of oversize regulations we cannot deliver this one piece staff international.
-You would need to order a breakdown contact staff
+Because of oversize regulations we cannot deliver this one piece staff to some international counties.

 - Do not use white gas, benzene, Colman fuel, or alcohol based fuels.